 - Ensuring Compliance: Considering the value of data security, many organizations, governments, and companies require the data to be secured with Encryption to keep the company or user data safe.
 This also prevents employees from having unauthorized access to user data.

 This creates a solid foundation for data security.
 Thanks to it, emails, internet chats, cloud storage has become safe for public and corporate use.
 Besides from user data, Encryption has played a huge role in keeping issues of national security safe.
 Considering these, it is no wonder that Android phones now Encrypt user data by default and search engines such as Google rank websites with SSL Encryption higher in Search Results.

 As more and more people rely on the Internet for their job and their data, cybersecurity threats have increased so much in the last few years.
 In times like this, professionals with data security skills are in high demand.

 It is one of the most important elements for creating a safe internet for a user and securing data storage.
-As companies and users are getting more and more aware of data privacy, the value of Encryption professionals i.e. Cryptographers has increased tremendously.
+As companies and users are becoming more and more aware of data privacy, Encryption professionals’ value, i.e. Cryptographers, has increased tremendously.